jonkalev/oldblog/_posts/2019-12-27-Beartracks.md

 <figure>
 <img src="https://jonkalev.s3-us-west-2.amazonaws.com/beartracks.jpg">
-<figcaption> Bear tracks on my place.
-A larger and one smaller one.</figcaption>
+<figcaption> Bear tracks on my place?</figcaption>
 </figure>

-if I am right about what these are, bear tracks, its been probably around the turn of the century or 1920's since a bear was last on this place.
-Thats something environmentally positive to think about.
+If I am right about what these are, bear tracks, looks like a larger one and a smaller one, its been probably around the turn of the century or 1920's since a bear was last seen on this place.
+Thats something positive to think about.
 I'll try to put up a game camera and see if I can feed it.
 Not sure what a bear would eat this time of the year.
-Stay posted.
+But stay posted.